TheNewJavaman/flow-key-virtual-greenscreen/readme.md

 ## Next Up

+- Improve FPS counter and frame latency counter
 - Implement virtual camera
     - Output modified frames to a virtual camera device so that other applications can use the video feed
-- Do not build Cuda program at runtime
-    - Generate fatbins (binaries built for multiple GPU architectures) instead of runtime ptx/cubin compilations
+- Use Cuda fatbins instead of cubins
-    - This will decrease startup time
-    - Users won't need developer tools to be installed for the program to run
+    - Better multi-architecture GPU support
 - Rewrite Cuda pipeline to use a pixel map instead of always operating on the entire image
     - Use boolean logic on a pixel map; instead of comparing an entire color to compare whether a pixel is greenscreen, use a binary color map so that there's only one read and one write operation per pixel instead of three each, one